jozzzzep/CooldownAPI/README.md

 ### Cooldown
 A class for handling a cooldown in Unity using a timer.

-- Constructors
-  - **Cooldown(float duration)**
-  Used for creating a new cooldown
-  Input the default duration of the cooldown

 - Properties
   - **IsActive**
   Determines if the cooldown is currently active.